openaps/AndroidAPSdocs/docs/EN/Children/SMS-commands2019.rst

 How it works
 =====
-* Most of the adjustments of temp targets, following AAPS etc. can be done on NSclient app on an Android phone with an internet connection.
+* Most of the adjustments of temp targets, following AAPS etc. can be done on `NSclient app <../Children/Children.html>`_ on an Android phone with an internet connection.
 * Boluses can't be given through Nightscout, but you can use SMS commands.
 * If you use an iPhone as a follower and therefore cannot use NSclient, there are additional SMS commands available.